wraiford/encrypt-gib/README.md

 ```

 So each section recursively hashes the `prevHash` from the previous character,
-just as in the walkthrough above in the non-multipass stream cipher mode.
-The
+just as in the walkthrough above in the stream cipher mode.
+The difference is
-difference is that each alphabet is then automatically extended with other
+that each alphabet is then automatically extended with other passes - **even if
-passes - **even if those alphabets already contain the plaintext hex character to encipher**.
+those alphabets already contain the plaintext hex character to encipher**.

-Any additional multipass sections are then concatenated with previous sections
+Any additional blocks are then concatenated with previous blocks
 to produce the final encrypted text.
 Decryption happens the same way, as
-alphabets are able to be reconstructed just as in the non-multipass stream mode.
+alphabets are able to be reconstructed just as in the stream mode.

-The multipass mitigation technique creates a couple of dynamics:
+The multipass block mitigation technique creates a couple of dynamics:

 * More passes requires more processing per character.
 * More passes requires either